libbyschuknight/tid_til/rails/how_to_rails/1_my_go_surf_project.md

 # Go Surf and Rails

 ### Aim - to create a Rails app and document what I do and why
+---
+## Part 1 - How to get started

-## Step 1 - Plan
+### Step 1 - Plan
 Make a rough plan of what you what to do.
 ![plan](images/go_surf.JPG)

-This plan has a bit of sketch of what start of home page and then my thinking what tables and fields I need.
+This plan has a bit of sketch of what the home page might look like and then my thinking about what tables and fields I need.

 My first iteration is going to be:
 - Surf Spot
   - name
   - description
-  - coordinates
+  - coordinates (latitude & longtitude)
   - place
   - region
   - country